Temporary Total Disability (TTD)

 In the state of Illinois, most workers who sustain an injury on the job are entitled to workers’ compensation.
 Furthermore, employers legally have to cover the cost of workers’ compensation benefits.
-This includes benefits for both permanent total disability or temporary total disability.
+This includes benefits for both permanent total disability and temporary total disability.

 Temporary Total Disability